Close Menu

 If we wake up in the morning, go to work, or pursue our goals with the intention of pleasing Allah, providing for our families, and being responsible to members of the community, then even these actions become acts of worship.
 By aligning these deeds according to Allah’s command, we transform everyday tasks into something spiritually significant and rewarding.

 Imagine for a moment, my dear brothers and sisters, that you are performing your daily duties—cooking for your family, going to work, or studying for your exams.
-Did you know that these can be acts of worship too?
-If you do them with the intention of pleasing Allah, following His commandments and adhering to the teachings of the Prophet Muhammad (peace and blessings be upon him), they become acts of worship.
+Did you know that these can be acts of worship, too?
+If you do them with the intention of pleasing Allah, following His commandments, and adhering to the teachings of the Prophet Muhammad (peace and blessings be upon him), they become acts of worship.

 The Prophet (PBUH) said: